 FREEDOM OF INFORMATION

-If you wish to obtain a list of licensed dog breeders and licensed pet shops selling puppies in your area, you can do so by sending a Freedom of Information request to your local Council.
+If you wish to obtain a list of licensed dog breeders and licensed pet shops selling puppies in your area, or you wish to obtain information on a certain licensed breeder or seller such as history of complaints, inspection reports or copies of licences, you can do so by sending a Freedom of Information request to your local Council.
 All Council websites have a section on Freedom of Information requests.

 If you suspect the breeder/seller is not paying tax and should be, report them to HMRC.